gnames/papers/devops-blog-2023/blog.md

 D. Mozzherin, H. Pereira, M. Yoder, (may be Debbie?)

-Dealing with an Exponential Data Grouth in TaxonWorks.
+# Dealing with an Exponential Data Grouth

 The [Species File Group (SFG)](https://speciesfilegroup.org/) at INHS leads several global projects that provide services for the biodiversity community.
 Three main projects are TaxonWorks, Catalogue of Life, and GlobalNames.